• Skip to primary navigation

 Instructions

-• In a large mixing bowl whisk together the dry ingredients: gluten-free flour, baking powder, baking soda, salt, pumpkin pie spice, cinnamon, and chocolate chips.
-Set it aside.
+• Whisk the dry ingredients.
+In a large bowl, whisk together the gluten-free flour, pumpkin pie spice, cinnamon, baking powder, baking soda, salt, and any mix-ins if using.

 Nutrition